-We have made and will continue to make significant investments in research, development, and marketing for existing products, services, and technologies, including holographic AR advertising solutions, mobile payment middleware, integrated holographic AR software, other AR-based holographic offerings, holographic 3D vision-related semiconductor application solutions, and central processing algorithms and related services, as well as new technology or new applications of existing technology.
+We have made and will continue to make significant investments in research, development, and marketing for existing products, services, and technologies, including holographic AR advertising solutions, mobile payment middleware, integrated holographic AR software, other AR-based holographic offerings, holographic 3D visionrelated semiconductor application solutions, and central processing algorithms and related services, as well as new technology or new applications of existing technology.
 Investments in new technology are speculative.
 Commercial success depends on many factors, including but not limited to, innovativeness, developer support, and effective distribution and marketing.
 If customers do not perceive our latest offerings as providing significant new functionality or other value, they may reduce their purchases of our services or products, unfavorably affecting our revenue and profits.
-We may not achieve significant revenue from new product, service or distribution channel investments, or new applications of existing mew products and businesses may not be profitable, and even if they are profitable, operating margins for some new products and businesses may not be as high as the margins we have experienced historically.
+We may not achieve significant revenue from new product, service or distribution channel investments, for several years, if at all.
+New products and services may not be profitable, and even if they are profitable, operating margins for some new products and businesses may not be as high as the margins we have experienced historically.
 Furthermore, developing new technologies is complex and can require long development and testing periods.
-Significant periods.
 Significant delays in new releases or significant problems in creating new products or offering new services could adversely affect our revenue and profits.